kevinolega/callcentertrainingtips/6wel/bonus/competence-levels.md

 That's the bad news.

-The good news is, if you keep going, you'll slowly climb the different levels.
+The good news is, if you keep going, you'll slowly climb to the different levels.

 In a lot of skills, there are many levels.